Call for Applications:

 - Commitment to building an independent digital project related to your research or pedagogy.

-- Resident on the Cornell campus during the program dates of June 4 – July 13.
+- Resident in the Ithaca area during the program dates of June 3 – July 12.

 - Approval of your committee chair.

 Apply for the Summer Graduate Fellowship in Digital Humanities.